paudpr/philosophers_42cursus/README.md

 ## Status ✔️
 - Status: finished
 - Score: 100%
-- Observations: learned about threads fsjkdhgsdkgjhdslkgjhsdkgjhsdkg
+- Observations: learned about threads

 ## About the project 👩‍💻